-Sounding somewhere in-between the mellow softness of a good germanium Fuzz Face and the big, strong fuzztone of a vintage Tonebender mark II, this is the Copenhagen Bender.
+Sounding somewhere in-between the mellow softness of a good germanium Fuzz Face and the big, strong bite of a vintage Tonebender mark II, this is the Copenhagen Bender.

 The pedal is based on the much sought-after vintage sixties two-transistor tonebender mark 1.5.

-I am building the Copenhagen Benders with a pair of carefully selected and matched OC140 germanium transistors, which are the NPN equivalents to the PNP OC75 used in vintage original pedals.
+I am building the Copenhagen Benders with a pair of carefully selected and matched US made KRC brand vintage new old stock OC140 germanium transistors, which are the NPN equivalents to the PNP OC75/OC81 used in vintage original pedals.

-The sound is 100% vintage authentic, and the NPN properties of the transistors makes it possible to power the, otherwise unmodified, circuit with modern, negative ground polarity.
+The sound is 100% vintage authentic, and the NPN properties of the transistors makes it possible to power the circuit with modern, negative ground polarity, without the need for additional charge pump circuitry.
 This is a big advantage over vintage original pedals, which can be tricky to integrate in a modern pedalboard because of their reverse power polarity (positive ground).
+And there is no need for an isolated power supply for the Copenhagen Bender!

 Download the Copenhagen Bender manual here